 Tadelakt is a traditional, lime-based plastering technique that has been used in Morocco for thousands of years.
 The ancient finish is also becoming a popular feature for Western bathrooms and wet rooms.
 The natural tadelakt plaster made from water-resistant Marrakech lime can be used indoors and outdoors.
-It’s particularly suitable for covering walls, ceilings, floors and shower enclosures in bathrooms.
+It’s particularly suitable for covering walls, ceilings, and shower enclosures in bathrooms.

 Tadelakt is an oral tradition that has been passed down through the centuries.
 True craftsmanship is becoming a rarity in the frenetic pace of the modern world.
 However, quality and patience are making a comeback as many begin to value the art of ancient techniques as opposed to globalised, mass-produced products and materials.